We Aren’t All the Same

 He replied, “She may not be definitive, but that’s kind of the point….
 Her viewpoint, along with the viewpoints of others, shows that there isn’t just one way to be Mormon.
 I’m excited that she will be able to show a wider audience that we aren’t all the same.”

-I think a good place to start is with baptismal covenants, and it’s probably not a bad idea to look at the temple recommend questions either.
-But I’m still undecided on the question, so I’m open to your feedback.
+I think a good place to start is with the covenants we make when we’re baptized.
+It’s probably not a bad idea to look at the temple recommend questions, either.
+I’m still undecided on the question, so I’m open to your feedback.

 A Drunk Prophet is Better

 There is one thing I feel fairly confident about when it comes to defining what makes someone Mormon.